 In an era where communication is done through email, novels are written in word processors and bright ideas are dictated on your cell phone, you’d think there’s no more use for pens in the office world.
 While you may rarely need a pen these days, there’s something to be said about using them in favor of typing digitally.
 Taking notes on pen and pad in a meeting looks miles more professional than tapping them into Evernote, signatures always look better in ink than scribbled on a tablet and even the briefest handwritten letter looks more meaningful than any email could ever aspire to be.

-In short, writing with a pen shows that you’re distinguished and give a damn about good taste, so take your handwriting seriously, and use a solid pen.
-From affordable disposables to luxurious fine writing utensils, these are some of the best pens for carrying out your daily office tasks, from note-taking to working on the Penske File.
+In short, writing with a pen shows that you’re distinguished and give a damn about good taste, so take your handwriting seriously and use a solid pen.
+From affordable disposable pens to luxurious fine writing utensils, we took into consideration price points, quality and writing experience to find the best pens for carrying out your daily office tasks, from note-taking to working on the Penske File.

 Best Everyday Pens

 Though their intended application is for sketching, Staedler Pigment Liners make great writing pens because of the bold, crisp lines they make on the page and their smooth writing action.
 Staedler also advertises an 18-hour cap-off time, meaning if you’re the forgetful type, you won’t be out a pen if you accidentally leave off the cap.